Trinity Home Services: Olivet Institutional Baptist Church

 The Reverend Jawanza Karriem Lightfoot Colvin serves as the sixth Pastor of the Olivet Instiutional Baptist Church.
 He was called to the pastorate in January 2009.
 He became Pastor in April 2009.
 He is a pastor, community builder and scholar-practitioner.

 Reverend Colvin is married to the lovely Allison Jaynes Colvin, a native of Philadelphia, PA.
 They are proud parents of two young sons, Asher and Philip.
 Reverend Colvin and his family arrived in Cleveland from DC by way of New York.
 The move from just outside DC to New York was when out boys were really young.
 My wife was concerned about the distruption and stress surrounding such a move.
 Fortunately friends of ours suggested a reliable Baltimore movers and storage company.
 At first our reaction was why higher a moving company based in Baltimore if we are in DC.
 However, it turned out that Von Paris Moving and Storage service a very large area throught Delaware, Maryland, and the DC area.
 Sice Von Paris is a full service agent for northAmerican Van Lines, they really aren't just a local Baltimore moving company.
 They were great.
 A Von Paris personal moving consultant came to the house to assess our long distance moving requirements.
 We chose the full service packing option that freed both Allison and myself from the onerous job of packing.
-Their crews were really friendly, well trained, and were sensitive to our needs during this long distance move.
+Their crews were really friendly, well trained, and were sensitive to our during a long distance move.
 They packed everything up, moved it to our residence in NYC, and then unpacked most everything.
 Our boy's room was set up so that when the boys walked into their new home, at least their bedroom was familiar and comforting.
 They were great.
 Our move to Cleveland was with a different company.
 We had a few glitches, but we made it here and are settling in.
-We've had great support here at the church.
-I have found people to be friendly and open to the changes that are now occurring during my watch.
+We've had great support here.
+I have found people to be friendly and open to the changes that are occurring.

 Reverend Colvin is a graduate of Morehouse College, receiving the Bachelor of Arts degree in Religion and History.
 He earned a Master of Divinity from the Union Theological Seminary in New York City and is currently pursuing a doctorate of education at Teacher’s College, Columbia University, specializing in adult leadership and education.